dart-lang/sdk/runtime/docs/gc.md

 StoreInstanceField(container, value, NoBarrier)
 ```

 We can further eliminate barriers when `container` is the result of an allocation, and there is no instruction that can create an additional Dart frame between the allocation and the store.
-This is because after a GC, any old-space objects in the frames below an exit frame will be pre-emptively added to the remembered set and marking worklist (Thread::RestoreWriteBarrierInvariant).
+This is because after a GC, any old-space objects in the frames below an exit frame will be preemptively added to the remembered set and marking worklist (Thread::RestoreWriteBarrierInvariant).

 ```
 container <- AllocateObject